smartcontractkit/.github/apps/go-test-caching/README.md

 - `hashes-branch`, string (`test-hashes`)
   - The (ideally orphaned) git branch to store the test hash index json files on.
 Used by `run` and `update`.
+- `collect-coverage`, true / **false**
+  - Enables the `build`, and `run` flags for collecting coverage.
+Then uploads the coverage files.
+This will also enable `run-all-tests` and should skip the update step.
+This is because the update step should not use hashes from binaries built with the coverage parameters.

 #### `build` inputs